dotlang/language/README.md

 Lambda or a function literal is used to specify value for a binding of function type.
 It is very similar to the way you define body of a function binding.
 Lambdas are closures and can capture bindings in the parent function which come before their definition (Example 3 and 4).

 You can use `_` to define a lambda based on an existing function or another lambda or function pointer value.
 Just make a normal call and replace the lambda inputs with `_` (Example 8).
-You can use `:Type` after `_` when creating lambda, to remove ambiguity (Example 9).

 If lambda is assigned to a variable, you can invoke itself from inside (Example 8).
 This can be used to implement iteration loops.